Mashed Potatoes with Sour Cream

 Instructions

-• Rinse potatoes and scrub off any dirt
+- Rinse the potatoes and scrub off any dirt

-• Cut baby potatoes in half, then place in a large pot
+- Cut the baby potatoes in half, then place them into a large pot

-• Pour in 4 cups of vegetable broth and enough water to make sure the potatoes are covered in liquid (I used around 3 cups)
+- Pour over the potatoes 4 cups of vegetable broth and enough water to make sure the potatoes are covered in liquid (I used around 3 cups)

-• Drain the potatoes then add to a large mixing bowl with the butter, sour cream, and milk
+- Drain the potatoes then add them to a large mixing bowl with the butter, sour cream, and milk

-• Top with chives and butter and serve
+- Top with chives and more butter before serving